saint11/DeadWeight/source/blacksalt.md

 ### Yoros
 **Settlement size: City (5)**

 A major port city in **Blacksalt**.
 Famous for it's high quality wine.

+### Kumar Port City
+**Settlement size: City (5)**

+A big port city that services the Kumar Bay.
+Formally used to transport large goods to Yoros but also has a huge smuggler network.

+### Brutburg
+**Settlement size: Stronghold (4)**

+A military stronghold in the cold south.

 ### Trinta
+**Settlement size: Fief (3)**

-A fief rulled by the tyrant lord Ishnar Zul, descendant of a long line of lords from the early days of the exploration of **Blacksalt**.
+A fief ruled by the tyrant lord Ishnar Zul, descendant of a long line of lords from the early days of the exploration of **Blacksalt**.
 Trinta is a famous stopping point for adventurers since it's near many ancient ruins.

 ## Other Places {.draft}